marcelgwerder/laravel-api-handler/README.md

 ```
 /api/books?id-gt=5&_config=meta-total-count,meta-filter-count
 ```
-All meta fields are provided in the response header.
-There is no such "envelope" thing in the response body.
+All meta fields are provided in the response header by default.
 The following custom headers are used:

 Config            | Header